History of Expressionist Painting (1880-1930)

 In the Orphism of the French painter Robert Delaunay (1885-1941), another important member of the Paris School, distortion used as a means of dynamic expression together with the agitated rhythm of his colour, combined to produce an expressionist vision, which, due to its splintered effect and plunging lines, came to be the most popular example of expressionist painting, extending its influence, on German art in particular, right into the 1920s.

 The glittering contribution of Modigliani (1884-1920) was necessarily brief.
 Arriving in Paris in 1906, he soon came into contact with the art writer Max Jacob (1876-1944), the poet and art critic Guillaume Apollinaire (1880-1918) and Picasso.
 From the start he made the portrait genre his own, and later the female nude, fusing the primitivism of African sculpture with expressive distortion and elongation.
-Even today, his expressionist paintings are instantly recognizable for their lyrical quality and subdued colours.
+Even today, his expressionist portraits and nudes are instantly recognizable for their lyrical quality and subdued colours, and constitute some of the greatest 20th century paintings of the Expressionist school.

 In the same way as Delaunay, Henri Le Fauconnier (1881-1946) used the Cubist dissection of form in order to analyse the object rather than as a means of heightening expression and he was particularly influential in the Netherlands.
 This gives some indication of the spectrum of expressionist French painting, which was enriched by important painters, particularly from Eastern Europe, including - the Paris-based Czech abstract artist Frank Kupka (1871-1957); Marc Chagall (1887-1985), the great Jewish symbolist and surrealist painter; and Chaim Soutine (1893-1943), the intense Minsk-born Jewish expressionist with his emotive brushwork; all of whom were noted members of the Ecole de Paris.